timjstewart/HammerBot/README.md

 An HTTP/HTTPS service testing framework.

-*Hammer - verb. to work at constantly, to quesiton in a relentless manner.*
+*Hammer - verb. to work at constantly, to question in a relentless manner.*

 ## Examples ##